 On the left side, the unmodified pathway is shown.
 On the right, some pathway-reference nodes have changed their color according to their p-value in an enrichment.
 A more saturated color represents a lower p-value.

 However, please note that the manuscript focuses on how to integratively visualize cross-platform datasets in pathways.
-InCroMAP contains many more features, but describing all of them would go beyond the scope of the manuscript.
+InCroMAP contains many more features, but describing all of them is beyond the scope of the manuscript.

 Reviewer: 3 Comments to the Author This manuscript describes a pathway visualization method that can combine KEGG pathways with experimental data including gene expression, protein modifications, DNA methylation, and miRNA expression and regulation.
 These are all important regulatory signals.
 A tool that enables visual assessment of all of this data in a pathway context would be a valuable contribution to the field.
 The system described appears to summarize regulatory signals effectively so that the final visualization is informative but not too complex.
 With that said, some parts of the manuscript are unclear, and some portions of the system's functionality merit concern.
 Major concerns: 1.
 It appears that edges are drawn from the center of each pathway node, and when the node is expanded with protein modification states, these interactions can become badly obscured.
 For example, Figures 1a-c show an interaction between Ntrk and Grb2, but in Figure 1d-f this interaction is obscured by Egfr's protein modification data, and would be easu to miss.
 Even Figure 1a shows an interaction between Rasgrf and Kras that is obscured by Rasgrp.
 Since Rasgrf and Rasgrp both have the same type of interaction with Kras, the two arrows could be mistaken for one.
 It would be better if the edges were rendered on top of nodes (perhaps with a fainter line type) than obscured by them.
 The authors might have decided against this for fear of obscuring the node names, but for accurate pathway representation, it is arguably more important to show the topology accurately than to show the names clearly.